photo: Vera Rijks

 Murphy was invited to external examine for composition students graduating from the Royal Conservatory of The Hague 2016 and was a guest tutor in 21st Annual Percussion Workshop, TRSTENICE (Czech Republic) in July 2017.

 In May 2017, Genevieve received the Nieuwe Makers Subsidie from FPK.
 This is a two year research and production grant that allows the new maker to be produced and coached by NB Projects/Nicole Beutler.
-Taking her composition meets performance approach further Murphy has produced a solo work featuring the composer herself.
-‘Something In This Universe’ was premiered in SPRING Festival, Utrecht in May this year.
+Through this subsidy, Murphy produced a solo work featuring the composer herself.
+‘Something In This Universe’ was premiered in SPRING Festival, Utrecht in May 2018.